 Advertising has a powerful effect.
 Even toddlers’ desires are formed by exposure to TV commercials.
-For many of us, advertising is the source of the information we use, consciously or unconsciously, in making decisions about what to buy.
+For many of us, advertising is a source of information we use, consciously or unconsciously, in making decisions about what to buy.

 Taraskyuk Igor / Shutterstock.com

-It’s important to note that the federal government does not require bottled water to be safer than tap.
+“It’s important to note that the federal government does not require bottled water to be safer than tap.
 In fact, just the opposite is true in many cases.
 Tap water in most big cities must be disinfected, filtered to remove pathogens, and tested for cryptosporidium and giardia viruses.
-Bottled water does not have to be.
+Bottled water does not have to be.”